 When Should I Call the Doctor?

 Symptoms of toxic shock syndrome come on suddenly.
-Call your doctor right away if your child gets a sudden high fever, feels faint, or has other signs of TSS.
+Call your doctor right away if you get a sudden high fever, feel faint, or have any other signs of TSS.